bergus/promise-cancellation/API.md

 with 1 parameter `onCancelled`

-implemented as `return this.trifurcate(undefined, undfined, onCancelled)`
+implemented as `return this.trifurcate(undefined, undefined, onCancelled)`

 ### Promise.prototype.finally